reubano/meza/README.rst

 Reading data
 ^^^^^^^^^^^^

-tabutils can read both filepaths and file-like objects.
+meza can read both filepaths and file-like objects.
 Additionally, all readers return equivalent `records` iterators, i.e., a generator of dictionaries with keys corresponding to the column names.

 .. code-block:: python

     from io import open, StringIO
-    from tabutils import io
+    from meza import io

     """Read a filepath"""
     records = io.read_json('path/to/file.json')